safe-scan-ai/cancer-ai-3/DOCS/competitions/1-MELANOMA.md

 - **Output Format**: A numerical value between 0 and 1, represented as a `float`.
 This value indicates the likelihood or risk score of the area of concern warranting further investigation.

 ### Submission Requirements
 - **Model Submission**: Models must be submitted in ONNX format.
-They should be capable of handling dynamic batch sizes and accept inputs with the shape `(None, 244, 244, 3)`, where `None` represents the batch dimension.
+They should be capable of handling dynamic batch sizes and accept inputs with the shape `(batch , 3 , 224 , 224)`, where `batch` represents the batch dimension.
 This ensures that the model can process a variable number of images in a single batch.

 ## Rules and Guidelines

 - **Timeline**:
  - every day competition will be run one or more times a day.
-Timings are defined in [competition_config.json](neurons/competition_config.json)
+Timings are defined in [competition_config.json](config/competition_config.json)
  - couple of minutes before start of competition, new part of dataset will be published for testing.
 - Results of competition will be available on the dashboard